 Balligave is compared with Amaravati, Bhogavati-pura and Alkapura in its inscriptions.
 There has been many instances where this place has been extolled for its natural beauty.
-An inscription (no 27 of this article) describes this royal city of Banavasi as “with clusters of lotus, with swarms of bees, with mango groves filled with beautiful swans, parrots and cuckoos, surrounded with climbing betel vines, areca palms, begonias, and muchukunda, Balligave was like the twining curls of the lady the Kuntala country.”
+An inscription describes this royal city of Banavasi as “with clusters of lotus, with swarms of bees, with mango groves filled with beautiful swans, parrots and cuckoos, surrounded with climbing betel vines, areca palms, begonias, and muchukunda, Balligave was like the twining curls of the lady the Kuntala country.”

-Another inscription (no 11 of this article) praises Balligavi as, ““With lines of temples of Jina, Rudra, Buddha, and Hari, decorated with gold and jewels, Bali-nagara is well known as the place of five mathas.
+Another inscription praises Balligavi as, “With lines of temples of Jina, Rudra, Buddha, and Hari, decorated with gold and jewels, Bali-nagara is well known as the place of five mathas.
 Among the many countries in Jambu-dvipa, the most excellent is Bharata land, in it is the Kuntala country, in which like perpetual spring is Banavase, and in the Vanavasi country is Bali-grama, frequented by Bhavyas.”

-As per a legend, Balligavi was habituated by the asura (demon) king Bali from whom it got its name Balipura.
-King Bali, though with demon ancestry, was a pious king known for his charities.
-As king Bali had won over the heavens from the gods, therefore there was an immediate need to reinstate the balance in the universe.
-Lord Vishnu took over this task, and appeared on the earth in his Vamana form with an idea to exploit the charitable nature of the king.
-This story is told in various mythological texts and epics.
+As per a legend, Balligavi was the city of asura (demon) king Bali from whom it got its name Balipura.
+King Bali, though a rakshasha (demon), was a pious king known for his charities.
+When king Bali won over the heaven from the devatas, an immediate need arose to restore it back to the devatas.
+The task was left to Lord Vishnu who appeared on the earth in his Vamana-avatara.
+In his vamana-avatara, the lord won over king Bali and restore the heaven back to the devatas.
+This episode is told in various Hindu mythological literature and epics.

-This legend is supported in an inscription found here.
-This inscription (inscription no 59), dated 1181 CE, tells how the raja-guru Vamasakti-deva explained the greatness of the city.
+This legend is also supported in an inscription found here.
+This inscription, dated 1181 CE, tells how the raja-guru Vamasakti-deva explained the greatness of the city.
 He told, “The rakshasa Bali having in his time dwelt in this kshetra, made gifts and in the course of manvantaras been considered as Indra himself, I literally knows not how to praise the greatness of Balipura”.

 An another legend, links this place with the Pandavas of Mahabharata.
-An inscription (no 3 of this article), dated 1036 CE, tells that the Pandavas, while performing Rajasuya sacrifice, after taking tributes from Vibhishana of Lanka, visited Balligavi and setup the Pancha Lingas.
-From Mahabharata, we come to know that Sahadeva was assigned to conduct the southern conquest during the Rajasuya.
+An inscription, dated 1036 CE, tells that the Pandavas, while performing Rajasuya sacrifice, after taking tributes from Vibhishana of Lanka, visited Balligavi and setup the Pancha-Lingas.
+From Mahabharata, we know that Sahadeva was assigned to conduct the southern conquest during the Rajasuya.
 Sahadeva did not visit Lanka but sent his messengers.
 Vibhishana, the king of Lanka, sent back the messengers with bounties paying tributes to the Pandavas.
-Though, Balligavi does not find any mention in Mahabharata.
+However, Balligavi does not find any mention in Mahabharata.

-Balligavi is also famous as the birth place of Allama Prabhu, a twelfth century Lingayat saint, the one among the Trinity of Lingayatism.
-Allama Prabhu, Akka Mahadevi together with Basavanna constitute the Trinity of Lingayatism.
+Balligavi is also famous as the birth place of Allama Prabhu, a twelfth century CE Lingayat saint.
+He with Akka Mahadevi and Basavanna constitute the Trinity of Lingayatism.
 Akka Mahadevi, was born in Udutadi, situated near Balligavi.
 Thus Balligavi held a special regard for the Lingayats (Veershaivas).
 Being an ancient centre of the Kalamukhas, it provided ideal environment fostering the Lingayat movement.

 Harihara, the first poetic biographer of Allama Prabhu, tells that Allama was born in the caste of temple-performers in Balligavi.
 He grew up into a handsome youth, expert in playing maddale, a kind of drum.
 While performing once at the temple he fell in love with the temple dancer Kamalathe.
 She reciprocated, and they got married.
 But misfortune stroke the couple, a fatal illness took away Kamalathe.
 Like all legendary lovers, Allama went insane.
 This lasted, till he discovered a hidden garden and temple where his future guru Animisha was waiting for him.
 Initiated into secrets of ‘linga’, Allama became enlightened.